Developer Documentation

 Walkie-Talkie

-This simple example works like that:
+This simple example works as follows:

 • All users are connected to the same ODIN room named “WalkieTalkie1”